davidschlachter/sharepoint-like/README.md

 The server accepts a POST on `/like` with the following parameters:

 - `userid` : The user name (e.g. "David Schlachter")
-- `postid` : An identifier for the object being liked (I use the post titles without spaces)
+- `postid` : An identifier for the object being liked (I use the ID of an article in the database)
 - `sitekey`: An identifier for the site/page.
-When the likes are queried, all likes for a given `sitekey` are returned (I use a random alphanumeric string)
+When the likes are queried, all likes for a given `sitekey` are returned (I use a random alphanumeric string).

 This request returns a JSON object with all the likes for the given `sitekey`, so they can be displayed by the client.